jinsho/jinsho/README.md

 ### Oh, so you're here!
 Welcome!

-Allow me to present myself.
-My name is **Lewis** (Portuguese spelling: **Luiz**).
-I have a **Bachelor's Degree in Mechatronics Engineering** from the **University of Brasília**, a place where I got to learn a lot about computing and technology.
-But the truth is, I started coding when I was 14, programming Grand Theft Auto servers using C# (even though back then I didn’t really understand exactly what I was doing, but hey, it was fun LOL).
+I'm Lewis (Portuguese spelling: Luiz), a Mechatronics Engineer graduated at University of Brasília.
+I started coding at 14, building Grand Theft Auto servers in C# (back then I didn’t really understand exactly what I was doing, but hey, it was fun!).

-I really love open source software.
-It is my passion. **Linux** kernel (Current distro: Lubuntu) best of all.
+Passionate about open-source software, especially the Linux kernel (Current distro: Lubuntu).
 My biggest goal?
-To contribute to the community that made good free software that helped me achieve my personal goals (forever grateful to Anki!).
+To contribute to the community that built good free software, which helped me achieve my personal goals (forever grateful to Anki!).
 This way, I can express a little bit of my gratitude.

 ### Projects I'm proud of: